Social isolation: Isolation and health and mortality

 Social isolation and loneliness in older adults is associated with an increased risk for poor mental and physical health and increased mortality.
 There is an increased risk for early mortality in individuals experiencing social isolation compared to those who are not socially isolated.
 Studies have found social isolation is associated with increased risk in physical health conditions including high blood pressure, high cholesterol, elevated stress hormones, and weakened immune systems.
 Research also suggests that social isolation and mortality in the elderly share a common link to chronic inflammation with some differences between men and women.
 Social isolation has also been found to be associated with poor mental health including increased risk for depression, cognitive decline, anxiety, and substance use.
 Social isolation in elderly individuals is also associated with an increased risk for dementia.
+However, not all studies found social isolation associated with the risk of poor health outcome.

 Isolation among children and teens

 Middle school is a time when youth tend to be sensitive to social challenges and their self-esteem can be fragile.
 During this vulnerable time in development, supporting students' sense of belonging at school is of critical importance.
 Existing research finds that adolescents' development of a sense of belonging is an important factor in adolescence for creating social and emotional well-being and academic success.
 Studies have found that friendship-related loneliness is more explanatory for depressive symptoms among adolescents than parent-related loneliness.
 One possible explanation is that friends are the preferred source of social support during adolescence.

 Scientists have long known that loneliness in adults can predispose depressive symptoms later in life.
-Lately, scientists have also seen that lonely children are more susceptible to depressive symptoms in youth.
+Scientists have also seen that lonely children are more susceptible to depressive symptoms in youth.
 In one study, researchers conclude that prevention of loneliness in childhood may be a protective factor against depression in adulthood.
 Socially isolated children tend to have lower subsequent educational attainment, be part of a less advantaged social class in adulthood, and are more likely to be psychologically distressed in adulthood.
 By receiving social assistance, studies show that children can cope more easily with high levels of stress.
 It is also shown that social support is strongly associated with feelings of mastery and the ability to deal with stressful situations, as well as strongly associated with increased quality of life.

+Demographics

+Research has shown that men and boys are more likely to experience social isolation in their lives.